Wolf Pack post 31-27 record under first-year head coach Jay Johnson

 Nevada vs. San Jose State

-"Through the interview process I was impressed with Jay's commitment to academics and building relationships within the community," Nevada Athletics Direct Doug Knuth said.
+"Through the interview process I was impressed with Jay's commitment to academics and building relationships within the community," Nevada Athletics Director Doug Knuth said.
 "I felt he is the coach that will have the Wolf Pack competing at the highest level possible."

 Johnson is in charge of all aspects of running the Pack baseball program and signed his first recruiting class at Nevada in November of 2013.
 The class of 16 players includes catcher Michael Blasko and outfielder Cole Krzmarzick who were named to the Collegiate Baseball Louisville Slugger preseason All-America team.
-Both are currently seniors at Bishop Gorman High School in Las Vegas.

 While at San Diego Johnson helped the Toreros make six trips to NCAA postseason (2006-08, 2010, 2012-13) and capture four West Coast Conference titles in 2007, 2008, 2010 and 2013.
 He coached the 2013 Dick Howser Award winner which honors the college baseball player of the year in third baseman Kris Bryant.
 Bryant, a native of Las Vegas, was the number two selection in the 2013 MLB Draft by the Chicago Cubs.